kth-ros-pkg/kvaser_canlib/README.md

 Installs drivers and header files for Kvaser CAN cards.

-Install by unzipping the linuxcan.tar.gz file and executing the install script:
+Install by running the driver installation script in the ./script folder:

-tar -xzf linuxcan.tar.gz
-sudo ./install_script.sh
+sudo ./scripts/install_kvaser_drivers.sh